10 Decision Rules

 rules

-In this section, I will show you another approach to learning a decision list, which follows this rough recipe:
+In this section, I’ll show you another approach to learning a decision list, which follows this rough recipe:

 1. Pre-mine frequent patterns from the data that can be used as conditions for the decision rules.